jonathandinu/spark-ray-data-science/README.md

 # Spark, Ray, and Python for Scalable Data Science

-> 7.5 hours of video instruction and code-along sessions get you scaling up your data science projects using Spark, Ray, and Python.
+> 7.5 hours of video instruction and code-along sessions to get you scaling up your data science projects using Spark, Ray, and Python.

 ## Overview